ms-iot/remote-wiring/README.md

 For example, whenever you set an analog or digital pin to INPUT, the library will be notified whenever a pin value changes for digital pins, and every few milliseconds for analog pins.
 Windows Remote Arduino can pass these notifications on to you in the form of `events`.
 Simply subscribe to the event with a delegate function, and that function will automatically be called whenever it is appropriate!

+####Note:

+Events are often called on background threads.
+You may need to consider basic threading behaviors if you are storing data into an array or object created/used on your main thread, or if you are working with a user interface.
+When you use digital and analog read, the threading issues are taken care of by the library and are of no concern to you.

 ```c#
 IStream bt;
 RemoteDevice arduino;